Abschied von den Wolken: Production

 Despite being a low-budget film, Abschied von den Wolken used at least one real aircraft, seen in stock footage.
 Flying for the fictional "Aerovias Internationales", a Handley Page HP.
 81 Hermes had the registration "DN-947".
 The Hermes IV was filmed at Berlin Tempelhof Airport, where the British Skyways of London operated.

 A scale model of the Hermes was used for aerial views.
 Other scenes included a Vickers Viscount take-off and the engines and the landing gear of a Douglas DC-4, a type that resembled the Hermes.
 A scale model of a Fouga Magister was used to depict a San Quinto military aircraft.
 Interiors were shot at the Spandau Studios with sets designed by the art directors Paul Markwitz and Heinrich Weidemann.

 Using his connections to Hollywood, director Gottfried Reinhardt managed to have Abschied von den Wolken released in the United States.
 The English-language version was re-titled Rebel Flight to Cuba.

 Reception

 Film historian and critic Ephraim Katz wrote in the International Film Encyclopedia (1990), "O.W.
 Fischer as a jack-of-all-trades and unshaven friend of humanity aboard an airliner threatened by storms, criminals and technical catastrophes.
 Staged according to common patterns, the bundling of adventurous moments of danger does not contribute to the credibility of the story."

-The review in Der Spiegel noted, "Gottfried Reinhardt's attempt with this flyer film in the still unexplored regions of the thrill of German film manufacturers, ends early in simple film cinema.
-The director used long-worn tension effects (hurricane and abdominal landing, childbirth, jealousy and gun beating aboard), but even more so than the chassis clamped book (Georg Hurdalek) and directing.
-Only the stubble bearded O. W. Fischer loosely gives, in his Peter Voss role.
-(CCC)."